cheesestringer/property-seeker/README.md

 - **Reveal hidden prices**: Automatically display the hidden prices for properties.
 - **Privacy-Focused**: Searches are performed locally in your browser, ensuring your data is never shared externally.
 - **View prices everywhere**: Show prices on search results, property details, and maps.
+- **Property Insights integration**: Quickly access realestate.com.au Property Insights trends and data on Domain and realestate.com.au, removing the need to manually search for property details.
 - **Google Maps integration**: Quickly navigate to the property's location on Google Maps.
 - **Cross-Browser support**: Works on Chrome, Firefox (including Android), and Edge browsers.